aneenamathew123/Cloud-native-microservices-DevOps/docs/debugging/product-catalog-dns-error.md

 ## Root Cause Analysis:
 - The product catalog service expects product data during startup.
-In the minimal stack configuration, the database service was disabled to reduce resource usage, Since the service couldn't retrieve product data, the application exited during initialization and caused the Docker DNS resolution problem
+In the minimal stack configuration, the database service was disabled to reduce resource usage.
+As a result the product-catalog service couldn't retrieve product data, causing the application to exit during initialization.
+Since the product-catalog container was not running, Docker didn't register it in the internal DNS.
+This led to Docker DNS resolution problem observed by the frontend service.

 ## Fix:
-- Ensure that the product-catalog service has access to product data either by enabling the required database dependency, or populating the products directory with the required JSON files.Once the service starts successfully, Docker DNS can resolve the service name correctly
+- Ensured that the product-catalog service has access to product data by enabling the required database dependency, or populating the products directory with the required JSON files.
+Once the service started successfully, Docker registers it in the internal DNS and allowed frontend service to resolve it correctly.

 ## Key Takeaways:

-- Docker DNS only resolves running containers
+- Docker DNS only resolves running containers on the network.
 - Container exit codes are useful for diagnosing startup failures
 - Service discovery errors often originate from downstream service crashes
-- Checking service dependencies is an important step when troubleshooting distributed systems.
+- Checking service dependencies is significant when troubleshooting distributed systems.